|DATE:||Nov. 20, 2019|

 The 2018 Farm Bill also provides more resources for state agencies, such as an increase in the 100 percent federal funding for SNAP E&T. Furthermore, in the last several years, FNS has redoubled its efforts to help state agencies build high quality, effective SNAP E&T programs.
 The following tools and resources can help state agencies improve and expand their SNAP E&T programs:

 - SNAP E&T policy guidance and clarifications include information on how to partner with the workforce system, appropriately implement mandatory E&T programs, and implement various 2018 Farm Bill provisions.

-- Interagency communications and directives offer a call-to-action on partnering with programs authorized under the Workforce Innovation and Opportunity Act to deliver services to able-bodied adults without dependents (ABAWDs), and joint guidance on the use of career pathways across all Federal workforce programs.
+- Interagency communications and directives offer a call-to-action on partnering with programs authorized under the Workforce Innovation and Opportunity Act (PL 113-128) to deliver services to able-bodied adults without dependents (ABAWDs), and joint guidance on the use of career pathways across all federal workforce programs.

 - The SNAP to Skills Project (S2S) provides technical assistance to state agencies to help them design job-driven SNAP E&T programs.
 Through S2S, FNS has also made available policy briefs on best practices, such as Integrating SNAP E&T into Career Pathways Systems to Boost Outcomes, Building an Employer-Driven SNAP E&T Program by Utilizing Labor Market Information, and Using SNAP E&T to Offer Job-Driven Training for ABAWDs.
 To stay up-to-date on the latest S2S publications and offerings, all state agencies are encouraged to join the SNAP E&T Review.